Knowing Bintan at Its Heart

 Bintan’s strategic location was initially disputed by many parties and was once a part of the “war triangle” between the Portuguese, the Johor Sultanate, and the Acehnese of northern Sumatra.
 Bintan witnessed many rulers grow and decline in power, with most of these rulers seeking to achieve control of the region as Bintan was a crucial spot for traders.

-Before gaining its independence, Bintan was occupied by Indonesia’s three colonisers: the British, the Dutch, and the Japanese.
+Before gaining its independence, Bintan was occupied by Indonesia’s three colonizers: the British, the Dutch, and the Japanese.
 In the 18th century, Bintan was occupied by the English East India Company as a suitable port for maritime trading.
 In 1911, Bintan became a Dutch colony.
 When the Japanese entered the region in 1942, Bintan was occupied by them.
 It was only after Indonesia gained independence in 1945 that Bintan became part of the Riau province.

-Bintan as an Exotic Tourism Hub
+Bintan as a Good Tourism Hub

 Since then, numerous resort developers and companies flooded onto the island which resulted in hundreds of luxurious resorts and recreational spots on the island.
-Though Bintan has experienced plenty of ups and downs during its development, the island now boasts of international-standard high-end resorts and recreational facilities, one of which is the Crystal Lagoon, the largest man-made seawater lagoon in Asia.
+Though Bintan has experienced plenty of ups and downs during its development, the island now boasts of international-standard high-end resorts and recreational facilities, one of which is the Crystal Lagoon, the largest artificial seawater lagoon in Asia.

 Nowadays, Bintan’s economy relies heavily on tourism.
 Given its proximity to regional hubs such as Singapore, Jakarta, and Johor Bahru, it is not surprising that Bintan has gained popularity as a major international tourist destination.
 Tourists, both local and international, are drawn to the island’s natural beauty and cultural history and heritage.